Honor Magic 4 Pro Review

 First impressions last, and unfortunately the look and feel of the Honor Magic 4 Pro got me off on the wrong foot – but I accept that such judgements are subjective and that it will have its fans too.

 The camera module, dubbed “eye of muse” by Honor, is a giant black disk that looks uninteresting but unavoidable, and the reflective rear panel is a magnet for greasy fingerprints.
-Personally, when paying as much as this, I want it to look good, in the same subtle but assured way that as Samsung Galaxy S22 Plus or the Xiaomi 12 Pro.
+Personally, when paying as much as this, I want it to look good, in the same subtle but assured way as the new Samsung Galaxy S23 or 2022’s Xiaomi 12 Pro.

 When prompting my friends for their opinions, there were a couple that liked it and some that were in agreement with me, so it seems just to be polarising in the looks department.